soderling-lab/SwipProteomics/README.md

 Maps for plasmids used by this study are in the `sequences/` directory.

-A cytoscape graph of the Swip spatial proteome partitioned into 49 modules using [network enhancement](https://github.com/soderling-lab/neten) [2] and the [leiden algorithm](https://github.com/soderling-lab/leiden) [3] is available in [inst/extdata](./inst/extdata/SwipSpatialProteome.cys).
+A Cytoscape graph of the Swip spatial proteome partitioned into 49 modules using [network enhancement](https://github.com/soderling-lab/neten) [2] and the [leiden algorithm](https://github.com/soderling-lab/leiden) [3] is available in [inst/extdata](./inst/extdata/SwipSpatialProteome.cys).